 Chemotherapy for Kaposi's sarcoma

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-There are different ways in which chemotherapy can be given to treat KS.
+There are different ways in which chemotherapy can be given to treat Kaposi's saracoma (KS).

 Chemotherapy injected into the skin

 For small KS lesions that only affect the skin, chemotherapy is injected directly into the skin lesions.
 This is known as intralesional chemotherapy.
 It may be used instead of radiotherapy or areas or skin types where radiotherapy might cause darkening of the skin, particularly on the face.
 Intralesional chemotherapy can also be used for tumours inside the mouth.